-Because many of the opportunities in biochemistry require advanced course work, a major part of the program in the Department of Biochemistry and Molecular Biology is concerned with its graduate program leading to the MS or PhD degree.
-This graduate program is an integral part of extensive basic research activities in the Oklahoma Agricultural Experiment Station.
+Many career opportunities in biochemistry require advanced course work, and so part of the Department of Biochemistry and Molecular Biology's curriculum is focused on its graduate program leading to the MS or PhD degree.
+This graduate program is also an integral part of the extensive basic research activities supported by the Oklahoma Agricultural Experiment Station.

 Prerequisites.
-Although the BS in chemistry or biochemistry is preferred, students with strong backgrounds in other biological or physical science disciplines are eligible.
-Individuals not having at least eight semester credit hours each of organic chemistry and calculus plus four credit hours each of analytical and physical chemistry must take appropriate undergraduate courses to make up deficiencies.
-The results of the three general GRE exams (verbal, quantitative, analytical) are required for entrance.
-The guidelines for the new GRE scoring system are: minimum GRE scores on Verbal Reasoning 154 (64%); Quantitative Reasoning (65%); and Analytical Writing 4.0 (48%).
+Although a BS in Chemistry or Biochemistry is preferred, students with strong backgrounds in other biological or physical science disciplines are eligible for the graduate programs in Biochemistry and Molecular Biology.
+Individuals not having at least eight semester credit hours each of organic chemistry and calculus, plus four credit hours each of analytical and physical chemistry, must take appropriate undergraduate courses to make up deficiencies.
+The results of the three general GRE exams (verbal, quantitative, analytical) are required for entrance to the Graduate College.
+The preferred minimum GRE scores required for admission to the Biochemistry and Molecular Biology graduate program are: Verbal Reasoning 154 (64%); Quantitative Reasoning 153 (65%); and Analytical Writing 4.0 (48%).

 Degree Requirements.
-A more detailed description of the graduate study program in biochemistry is available from the department upon request.
+A more detailed description of the graduate study program in Biochemistry and Molecular Biology is available on the Department's website: http://biochemistry.okstate.edu/graduate-program.
 The requirements listed below complement the general graduate requirements described in the "Graduate College" section of the Catalog.
-After the first semester, continuous attendance and participation in the departmental seminar is expected.
+All Biochemistry and Molecular Biology graduate students are expected to attend and participate in the Department's Graduate Student Association Journal Club and the Department's Seminar Series throughout the academic year.

 The Master of Science Degree.
-Twenty-four credit hours of formal graduate courses are required, including BIOC 5002, 5753, 5824, 5853, and 5930.
-In addition, a student must present an acceptable research thesis (six hours of BIOC 5000) and pass a final oral examination covering it and related material.
-Research advisers are selected at the end of the first semester.
+Twenty-four (24) credit hours of formal graduate courses are required, including BIOC 5002, 5753, 5824, 5853, and 5930.
+In addition, a student must present an acceptable research thesis (six hours of BIOC 5000) and pass a final oral examination covering their thesis work and related material.
+Research advisers are selected at the end of the student's

 A non-thesis Master of Science degree is also available.
 It does not require a research thesis, but requires a report and extensive technical training in the laboratory.
-The non-thesis MS is not recommended for students wishing to pursue a PhD later.
+The non-thesis MS plan requires thirty (30) credit hours of coursework and two (2) hours of research.
+The non-thesis MS is not recommended for students wishing to pursue a PhD.